bitonic/tog/README.md

     git clone https://github.com/bitonic/tog
     cd tog
-    make all
+    make

-If you want to install the binary add
+If you want to install the binary

-    cabal install
+    make install

 ## Usage